 Re-register as an identifiable donor

-It is a right of those who donated before 1 April 2005 to choose to remove their anonymity – and potentially become identifiable to any children born from their donation.
+If you donated before 1 April 2005 you can choose to remove your anonymity – and potentially become identifiable to any children born from your donation.
+This is known as ‘re-registering’.

 Bear in mind that you may not be contacted by any donor-conceived offspring.
 This could be for a number of reasons, including the possibility that they do not know they are donor-conceived.